-Raleigh’s Specialists in Plastic Surgery, is known throughout North Carolina for offering the widest selection of breast augmentation and breast implant options—including saline implants, as well as today’s highly-advanced and popular anatomically-shaped silicone gel breast implants.
+Raleigh’s Specialists in Plastic Surgery is known throughout North Carolina for offering the widest selection of breast augmentation and breast implant options — including saline implants and today’s highly advanced and popular anatomically shaped silicone gel breast implants.

 Breast implant augmentation can:

 - Increase breast size

 - Balance breast appearance

 - Make the body more proportionate

 - Replenish fullness lost due to weight loss

 Breast augmentation — or breast enhancement — will make your breasts appear younger, fuller, and more proportionate to the rest of your body.